kymoed/DataScience_FinalProject/README.md

 # DataScience_FinalProject
-Utilizing data science and machine learning to predict the future of players and teams in Counter-Strike: Global Offensive videogame
+Utilizing data science and machine learning to predict the future of players and teams in Counter Strike: Global Offensive videogame
+The working code is in the teams file.

 Link to the blog post: